Jacobus tenBroek Library

 The Library offers exhibits highlighting technological and personal achievements by the blind.
 Currently on display:

-- Everest Expedition - Explore the tactile exhibit dedicated to the NFB-sponsored Everest Expedition featuring Erik Weihenmayer's 2001 ascent of Mount Everest.
+- Everest Expedition: The tactile exhibit dedicated to the NFB-sponsored Everest Expedition featuring Erik Weihenmayer's 2001 ascent of Mount Everest.
+The installation was created by tactile artist, Ann Cunningham, and unveiled at the opening of the Jernigan Institute in 2004.

-- Twenty-five-square-foot tactile mural honoring the Louis Braille bicentennial, the commemorative coin, and the coins’ trip into space.
+- Louis Braille Mural: A twenty-five-square-foot tactile mural honoring the Louis Braille bicentennial, the commemorative coin, and the coins’ trip into space.

 For More Information